Teeohbee/CV/README.md

 | [rand(Cast)](https://github.com/ShuflCast/randCast)  | A mobile app to aid and simplify podcast discovery, built for my final project  | Ionic, AngularJS, Ruby, Sinatra, Heroku  |

 #### Management and Team Working
-- I Mentored and coached two direct reports in managerial role at M-Biz Global including their onboarding process and continued development.
+- I mentored and coached two direct reports in managerial role at M-Biz Global including their onboarding process and continued development.
-- I Worked with an Agile methodology in all group work at Makers Academy, including final project [rand(Cast)](https://github.com/ShuflCast/randCast) in which I often led standups and utilised tools such as waffle.io to manage distributed code-bases and pairing teams.
+- I worked with an Agile methodology in all group work at Makers Academy, including final project [rand(Cast)](https://github.com/ShuflCast/randCast) in which I often led standups and utilised tools such as waffle.io to manage distributed code-bases and pairing teams.
 - I have invaluable experience dealing with multi-branched GitHub repos and merge conflicts.

 #### Problem Solving